openid/sharedsignals/openid-sharedsignals-framework.md

   }
 }
 ~~~
-{: #subject-ids-ex-complex title="Example: SET Containing a SSE Event with a Complex Subject Member"}
+{: #subject-ids-ex-complex title="Example: SET Containing a SSF Event with a Complex Subject Member"}

 ~~~ json
 {